SymfonyCasts/symfony-ux/sfcasts/stimulus/stimulus-bridge.md

 `controllers.json` file and also registers any controllers here as Stimulus controllers.

 Let me show you how that works.
-When `startStimulusApp()` parses this files and sees the `@symfony/ux-chartjs` key, it finds that package in `node_modules/` and opens its `package.json`.
+When `startStimulusApp()` parses this file and sees the `@symfony/ux-chartjs` key, it finds that package in `node_modules/` and opens its `package.json`.
 Then it looks for a special key called `symfony` and then `controllers`.